kelshadarby/monster_shop_2001/README.md

 ____
 ## Application Description

-"Monster Shop" is a fictitious e-commerce platform built for a project at Turing School of Software Design.
+"Monster Shop" is a fictitious e-commerce platform built for Turing School of Software Design's Back-End Module 2 project (Weeks 4 & 5).
 This app is a one-stop-shop for items ranging from pet products to bike parts.

 Users are allowed to register, login, add items to the cart and place the order.
 Users employed by a merchant on the site can fulfill part of a users order if that order contains items that they sell.
 If this all other items have already been fulfilled then an admin user will be able to ship that order.